ravina01/Pytorch_Deep_Learning/README.md

 2. Resize = 64x64, Tiny VGG in channels and then transform to tensors
 3. Train/test data from ImageFolder(default)/ Custom Made
 4. Lets build Tiny VGG Architecture
+5. torchinfo to print summary of our model - Use torchinfo to get an idea of the shapes going through our model¶
+6. Create Training + Testing loop Functions
+7. Train_step() - takes in a model and dataloader and trains the model on the dataloader.
+8. test_step() - takes in a model and dataloader and evaluate the model on the dataloader.
+9. Create Train Function to Train and Evaluate our Models = Combines train_step() +  test_step()
+10.

 ```python
 # 1. LOAD TRAIN/TEST DATA
 from torchvision import datasets